-Cookies have been the underpinning for most digital marketing performance measurements for over twenty years, including post-click and post-view conversions and attribution for sales impact.
-As a result, lower-funnel tactics have stood out as ‘performance channels’ since a customer’s online actions can be more directly attributed to them.
+Cookies have been the underpinning for most digital marketing performance measurement for over twenty years, including post-click and post-view conversions and attribution for sales impact.
+As a result, lower funnel tactics have stood out as ‘performance channels’ since a customer’s online actions can be more directly attributed to them.
 Research has shown that many customer journeys start on mobile.
-However, often mobile traffic looks less likely to convert than desktop traffic due to the fact that users switch between app browsers and mobile web browsers.
+However, often mobile traffic looks less likely to convert than desktop traffic due to the fact that as users switch between app browsers and mobile web browsers.
 This behavior makes it more and more difficult to stitch together the path to conversion.
 As a result, it can become hard to justify increased spending in mobile channels because the data does not indicate the actual influence on purchase or conversion activity.
 The iOS14 update is likely to further complicate this measurement challenge.

 Therefore, Coegi recommends integrating a directional approach to measurement as opposed to one that is solely deterministic.
 In fact, major platforms such as Google and Facebook have already implemented this targeting and measurement methodology to compensate for restrictions within the Safari browser and other limitations.
 This approach will also benefit marketers as other developments, such as the deprecation of 3rd party cookies in the Chrome browser, are implemented in the future.
 How can this be done?